-The current landscape where competition, complexities, and regulatory regime are challenging the bottom lines of the financial sector, the robotic process automation is out shining with significant positive outcomes here.
+In the current landscape where competition, complexities, and regulatory regimes are challenging the bottom lines of the financial sector, robotic process automation is outshining with significant positive outcomes here.
 The tasks, performances and process quality are now more streamlined and effective.
-From back offices to front desks, robotic automation is applied to a variety of tasks, resulting in a cost cut down by up to 75%.
-Further, this automation is making easy to handle the high volume of transactions as well as increase new variety of services to attract more customers.
+From back offices to front desks, robotic automation is applied to a variety of tasks, resulting in a cost cut of up to 75%.
+Further, this automation is making it easy to handle the high volume of transactions as well as increase the new variety of services to attract more customers.

 Undoubtedly, the potential is enormous and many investment banks, exchanges and clearing organizations are also in the early stages of adopting it.
 But the challenges come along.
-The prominent amongst all challenges is the upfront capital investment required for this robotic process automation.
+The prominent among all challenges is the upfront capital investment required for this robotic process automation.
 A huge investment which needs to justify the returns and differences within the organization.

 Another impact would be on the staff working in the organization as the roles will be redundant and the robots will be configured.
 There will be an intense change in the entire management as the staff will be redeployed, reskilled and retrained at different levels.
-Obviously, there is a perception that robots lead to staff attrition but the truth is that the robots replace humans in dull processes and empower them to do something more creative and productive.
+Obviously, there is a perception that robots lead to staff attrition but the truth is that robots replace humans in dull processes and empower them to do something more creative and productive.

-Aside from this, the entire concept of having digitally connected robot workforce leads to the potential exposure of cyber security threats.
+Aside from this, the entire concept of having a digitally connected robot workforce leads to the potential exposure of cyber security threats.
 The software programming of robots will be connected to other technologies like the internet of things and chances of online malice increases.
 A clear strategy and framework for robotic automation should be there in place to avoid these threats.